demergent-labs/azle/README.md

     -   [summary](/examples/update/benchmarks.md)
     -   [csv](/examples/update/benchmarks.csv)

-Aggregating all of the benchmarking key metrics from the examples above, here are the results:
+Below are the results of aggregating all of the benchmarking key metrics from the examples above.

+`function body only` means measurements were taken only from the beginning to the end of the function body of the function under measurement. `function prelude and body` means measurements were taken at the end of the body of the function under measurement, including what may have happend before the function was invoked.
+It may be more realistic to rely on `function prelude and body`, as it captures more of the real Wasm instruction usage.
+That being said, something seems off with the Motoko prelude measurements.

 #### Wasm Instructions

+The number of Wasm instructions counted by `ic0.performance_counter` for a function under measurement.

 ##### Azle